 02 of 07

-The standout feature of this wheelbarrow is the duel pneumatic front wheels.
+The standout feature of this wheelbarrow is the duel-pneumatic front wheels.
 If you have uneven terrain or will be hauling over rocky ground, you'll appreciate the extra stability two front wheels provide.
 The tray is poly, not metal, so it's lighter in weight and won't rust.
-This is a great choice is you need your wheelbarrow to do double duty as a construction tool, as well as in the garden.
+This is a great choice if you need your wheelbarrow to do double duty as a construction tool, as well as in the garden.
 It can handle those heavy bags of cement and keep rolling.

 03 of 07